Hurleveur/CTF/docs/CTF_README.md

      - `window.isAdmin = true`
   6. Refresh the page or the button should now appear as **"⚡ ACTIVATE AI"** (unlocked)
   7. Click the AI activation button - you'll get rickrolled! 🎵
   8. The error message includes: **"Nice try!
-You thought you could bypass admin checks by modifying the frontend? 🎵 Never gonna give you up! 🎵 Bonus flag: CTF{frontend_admin_checks_are_useless}"**
+You thought you could bypass admin checks by modifying the frontend? 🎵 Never gonna give you up! 🎵 Bonus flag: RBT{frontend_admin_checks_are_useless}"**
   9. This demonstrates why server-side validation is crucial - the backend properly verifies admin status

 - **CBT Elements**: